rogerhu/compsci_guides/Finish-All-Tasks.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Generate all possible tasks distribution among workers and compare with previous best result

 ```
 1) in each visit, we start from a node and keep visiting its neighbors,